aerdman1/henryhowler/docs/Families/gene/gene-jeanne-1/in-the-shadow-of-rheumatic-fever.md

 ---
-title: 'In the Shadow of Rheumatic Fever:'
+title: 'Story: In the Shadow of Rheumatic Fever:'
 excerpt: >-
   A Young Girl’s Wartime Adventure in Cuba        By Jeanne Henry: Remembered in 2025